Weyl group symmetry of q-characters: Introduction

 After we obtained the results of the present paper, we learned of the paper by R. Inoue \cite{In} in which operators similar to one of the components of our $\Theta_i$ were constructed.
 Inoue showed that in the case that $q$ is a {\em root of unity}, they satisfy the relations of the Weyl group $W$ and that the ring of $q$-characters is contained in the subring of $W$-invariants (see also \cite{IY}).
 For generic $q$, in Remark 4.15 of \cite{In}, Inoue asked whether these operators could in some sense satisfy the relations of the Weyl group and whether there is any connection between them and the screening operators.
 In the present paper we give affirmative answers to both questions, and we also prove that the subring of $W$-invariant elements of $\Yim$ is exactly the ring of $q$-characters (we note that $\Pi$, the direct sum of completions of $\Yim$ discussed above which is crucial in our definition of the Weyl group action, does not appear in \cite{In}).

 The paper is organized as follows.
 In Section \ref{cp} we introduce completions of the ring $\Yim$ labeled by $w \in W$ which we will need in order to define the Weyl group action.
 In Section \ref{Weylaction} we introduce automorphisms $\Theta_i$ on the direct sum $\Pi$ of these completions.
 Our first main result, Theorem \ref{weylaction}, is that these operators generate an action of the Weyl group $W$ on $\Pi$.
-The proof consists of demonstrating the relations $\Theta_i^2 = \on{Id}$ (this is Proposition \ref{invol}) and the braid group relations, which are proved in Section \ref{braidrel} by reducing the statement to the case of rank 2 simple Lie algebras.
+The proof consists of demonstrating the relations $\Theta_i^2 = \on{Id}$ (this is Proposition \ref{invol}) and the braid group relations, which are proved in Section \ref{braidrel} by reducing the statement to the case of rank 2 simple Lie algebras (see Theorem \ref{weylaction1}).
+Our proof for rank 2 Lie algebras given in Section \ref{gtb} relies on a combinatorial study of the $TQ$-relations for those Lie algebras (established in \cite{FH}) at the level of $q$-characters; note that we do not use any information about representation theory.
+In Section \ref{sltb}, we also give a more direct proof for simply-laced $\g$ that does not use the $TQ$-relations.
 In Section \ref{screenings} we prove our second main result, Theorem \ref{invariants}, that the subring of $W$-invariants in $\Yim \subset \Pi$ is equal to the subring $\text{Rep}(\U_q(\ghat))$ of $q$-characters of $\U_q(\ghat)$.
 In order to do that, we relate the operators $\Theta_i$ to the screening operators.
 In Section \ref{othsym} we study the relations between our $W$-action and other known symmetries.
 In particular, we introduce a $q$-analogue of the ring of rational functions equipped with an action of $W$ that naturally appears in representation theory of $\g$.
-We note that although our constructions rely on the combinatorics of the Cartan matrices of finite types (see Section \ref{Liealg}), no information about representations of Kac--Moody algebras or quantum groups is used, except in Section \ref{rep} (in particular, it is not used in the proof of Theorem \ref{weylaction}).
+In Section \ref{altpf}, we present explicit formulas for some elements of $\Pi$ that can be used to give an alternative, purely combinatorial, proof of the braid relations.

 {\bf Acknowledgments.} The authors were partially supported by a grant from the France-Berkeley Fund of UC Berkeley.
 The second author would like to thank the Department of Mathematics at UC Berkeley for hospitality during his visit in the Spring of 2022.
+We also thank the referee for careful reading of the paper and helpful comments.